tommi1hirvonen/Biflow/CONTRIBUTING.md

   - Add JsonDerivedType attribute for the new step type
 - StepExecution
   - Add JsonDerivedType attribute for the new step type
+- StepExecutionAttempt
+  - Add JsonDerivedType attribute for the new step type
 - ParameterType

 ### Biflow.DataAccess